 Constructed between 1747 and the early 19th century and consecrated by Pope Pius IX in 1860, León Cathedral has maintained the status of being the largest cathedral in Central America and one of the best-known in the Americas due to its distinct architecture and special cultural importance.

-León Cathedral, also known as Cathedral of the Assumption of Mary and the "Real and Renowned Basilica Cathedral of the Assumption of the Blessed Virgin Mary," is a significantly important and historic landmark in Nicaragua.
+León Cathedral, also known as the Cathedral of the Assumption of Mary and the "Royal and Renowned Basilica Cathedral of the Assumption of the Blessed Virgin Mary," is a significantly important and historic landmark in Nicaragua.

-The cathedral was built between 1747 and the early 19th century to the design of Guatemalan architect Diego José de Porres Esquivel and consecrated by Pope Pius IX in 1860.
+The cathedral was built between 1747 and the early 19th century to the design of Guatemalan architect Diego José de Porres Esquivel.
+It was consecrated by Pope Pius IX in 1860.
 The cathedral was awarded UNESCO World Heritage Site status in 2011.

 The Cathedral merges a basilica rectangular layout of Spanish derivation with regional architectural proportions and features.
 Stylistically, the monument expresses the transition from Baroque to Neoclassical architecture and its style can be considered to be eclectic.

-Among the Antigua features are the mainly horizontal proportions and the low and thick towers as a response to earthquakes, and the internal and external decoration.
+Among its features are the mainly horizontal proportions and the low and thick towers as a response to earthquakes and the internal and external decoration.
 Due to the robustness of its walls, the Cathedral has survived tremors, volcanic eruptions of the Cerro Negro volcano as well as wars.